Ray-gyr/Ditto_Demo/README.md

 A concept demo for **Pre-Date Spark** — a feature idea built on top of Ditto's existing iMessage-native experience.

-The feature: before the date, Ditto looks at both people's profiles and sends each of them a small, fun task tailored to who they are together.
+The feature: before the date, the dating platform looks at both people's profiles and sends each of them a small, fun task tailored to who they are together.
 Same moment, two perspectives — they show up already having something to reveal, compare, or laugh about.

 The task isn't a question, it's an action.
 And if someone doesn't bother doing it — that tells you something too. **The task is a filter.**

 ---

 ## How It Works
+In a real implementation, this feature would pull profile data from Ditto's existing user system.
+This demo uses manual input to simulate that layer.

 1. Enter two people's names, interests, and where they're going on their date.
 2. Hit **Generate** — the app calls Claude (claude-sonnet-4 with extended thinking) to produce a personalized pre-date task for each person.